urbanobservatory/EDIF-Live-Dashboard/README.md

 - [ ] Baseline historical data - monthly averages over the past n years
 - [x] Dropdown to switch between locations
 - [ ] Put logos and information in an information hover-over dialog box
+- [ ] Min and Max values within indicators, also with sensor names and timess

 <br>